 Sarah recently completed a Postgraduate Diploma in Performance at the Royal Northern College of Music, under the guidance of Professor Eiddwen Harrhy.
 During her time at RNCM, she appeared as Governess in Britten’s The Turn of the Screw and Lisette in La Rondine (opera scenes), undertook two Artist Residencies with Opera North as a Leverhulme Arts Scholar, appeared as a finalist in both the 2022 Frederic Cox Award and Concerto Competition, and performed in masterclasses led by Susan Bullock CBE and David Owen Norris.
 She was also part of the RNCM Opera Chorus in the Hallé Orchestra’s 2022 season finale gala production of Puccini’s Madama Butterfly, conducted by Sir Mark Elder.

 Sarah has been fortunate to work with several accomplished conductors, mentors and coaches through a variety of initiatives, including the WAAPA International Art Song Academy, the New Zealand Singing School and masterclasses with Renée Fleming and Jessica Pratt.
-She has previously won the Shoalhaven, Penrith and Northern Beaches Aria Championships across NSW, Australia.
-Sarah holds a Bachelor of Music from The University of New South Wales, and a Master of Music Studies (Performance) and Graduate Diploma in Music (Opera Performance) from the Sydney Conservatorium of Music.
-She is an alumna of the Pacific Opera Young Artists Program and the Lisa Gasteen National Opera School.
+She has previously won the Shoalhaven, Penrith and Northern Beaches Aria Championships across NSW, Australia, and was a semifinalist in the 2016 Australian Singing Competition.